Bikeman868/Prius/Prius.SQLite/readme.md

 type, so it's not very challenging to implement, but there are also a bunch of helper interfaces that you can inject via IoC to help with writing your stored procedure.
 These are:

-* `IQueryBuilder` is useful if you are not very familiar with SqLite SQL syntax.
+* `IQueryBuilder` is useful if you are not very familiar with SQLite SQL syntax.
 It does not cover every aspect of the syntax diagrams (for example building expressions) but it does help with the overall structure of your query.
-One of the challenges with SqLite is that it provides very poor feedback when syntax is incorrect and this can be frustrating, so help in this area is great when you are getting started.
+One of the challenges with SQLite is that it provides very poor feedback when syntax is incorrect and this can be frustrating, so help in this area is great when you are getting started.

-* `IAdoQueryRunner` makes it easier to execute queries against the SqLite engine.
+* `IAdoQueryRunner` makes it easier to execute queries against the SQLite engine.
 Again, this is totally optional, you can call the APIs directly instead if you want.

 * `IDataReaderFactory` helps you to create the `IDataReader` that your procedure should